alexk99/the_router/bras/subsriber_management_eng.md

 <img src="http://therouter.net/images/bras/l2_connected_subsc_overview.png">

-Subscribers are connected to a router via a shared L2 domain.
+L2 subscribers are connected to a router via a shared L2 domain.
-A router interface is configured as a kind of a parent interface for subscriber sessions.
+A router interface is configured as a parent interface for subscriber sessions.
-Subscribers parent interface can use any type of ethernet encapsulations: untagged, dot1q, qinq.
+Subscriber's parent interfaces can use any type of ethernet encapsulations: untagged, dot1q, qinq.
-In order to configure a router interface as a subscriber parent interfaces the VIF flag 'l2_subs' must be used in the vif configuration command.
+To configure a router interface as a subscriber parent interface VIF flag 'l2_subs' must be used in the VIF configuration command.

 	vif add name v_subsc port 0 type qinq svid 2 cvid 121 flags l2_subs

+There is a version of this command that creates multiple interfaces with same parameters but different vlan numbers:

+	vif add name vlanr port 0 type qinq range svid 2079 cvid 2500 2800 flags l2_subs

+Other range commands described <a href="https://github.com/alexk99/the_router/blob/master/conf_options.md#vif-range-commands">
+here</a>.

-Subscriber session creation is initiated by an ingress or egress unclassified packet going through a parent VIF.
-A packet is considered unclassified when its ip address doesn't match the ip address stored in any subscriber session.
-When an unclassified packet is a an ingress packet it means its source ip address doesn't belong to any session, when an unclassified packet is egress packet its destination address was checked.
+L2 subscriber session creation could initiated by an ingress or egress unclassified packet going through a parent VIF.
+A packet is considered unclassified when its ip address and port doesn't match the ip address and port pair stored in any subscriber session.
+When an unclassified packet is a an ingress packet it means that it's source ip address doesn't belong to any session, when an unclassified packet is egress packet it's destination address was checked.

+Also, L2 subscriber sessions could be initiated with the help of DHCP protocol.
+To do that the dhcp relay function should be configured on TheRouter.

+Once DHCP initiation is turned on and TheRouter receives a DHCP ACK packet forwarded to a VIF configured as the L2 subscriber parent VIF, TheRouter will use the information from the DHCP ACK to create an L2 subscriber session.
+More precisely, once DHCP ACK is received TheRouter will send the radius authorization request and then upon receiving positive responce it will create a L2 subscriber.

+L2 subscriber initiation method could be turned off/on by using sysctl boolean variables:

+For example, when dhcp initiation is used it makes sence to turn off L2 subscriber session initiation by ingress/egress unclassified packets:

+	sysctl set l2_subsc_initiate_by_dhcp 1
+	sysctl set subsc_initiate_by_egress_pkts 0
+	sysctl set subsc_initiate_by_ingress_pkts 0

 To authorized a subscriber session creation RADIUS protocol is used.
-Session authorization request includes the following attributes:
+L2 subscriber session authorization requests includes the following attributes:

 todo